Skip to main content UVA Health logo of UVA Health

 As with any surgery, you’ll have a small chance of experiencing a complication such as an infection.
 Studies have shown that the risk for bariatric surgery is about the same as a routine gall bladder surgery.

-And the fact is weight-loss surgery is often a lifesaving procedure.
+And the fact is bariatric surgery is often a lifesaving procedure.

-If you have type 2 diabetes or high blood pressure, weight-loss surgery can help lower your risk for:
+If you have type 2 diabetes or high blood pressure, bariatric surgery can help lower your risk for:

 Myth 4.
-Type of Weight-Loss Surgery Doesn’t Matter
+Type of Bariatric Surgery Doesn’t Matter

-For example, she notes, a gastric bypass procedure is the best option based on the medical needs of someone who has diabetes.
+For example, a gastric bypass procedure is the best option based on the medical needs of someone who has diabetes.

 Ready to Take the Next Step?

-Don’t let weight-loss surgery myths keep you from overcoming obesity.
+Don’t let bariatric surgery myths keep you from overcoming obesity.

 Myth 5.
-It Takes a Long Time to Recover from Weight-Loss Surgery
+It Takes a Long Time to Recover from Bariatric Surgery

-After weight-loss surgery, you’ll likely only need to stay in the hospital for 1 or 2 nights.
-You may even qualify for a type of weight-loss surgery that’s done as an outpatient procedure.
+After bariatric surgery, you’ll likely only need to stay in the hospital for 1 or 2 nights.
+You may even qualify for a type of bariatric surgery that’s done as an outpatient procedure.

 You’ll need to eat a liquid diet to give your digestive system a chance to adapt.
 But about 2 weeks after bariatric surgery, you can start eating regular solid foods.